 Take a step-by-step approach

-In answering situational interview questions, it helps to structure your answer like a series of steps in a process: “first I would… then I would…” Every difficult customer is going to be different, but your approach to them can be the same.
+In answering situational interview questions, it helps to structure your answer like a series of steps in a process: “first I would… then I would…” Every difficult customer will be different, but your approach to them can be the same.
 Describing a standard procedure for conflict resolution can help your interviewer feel confident in your ability to consistently reach positive outcomes when dealing with difficult guests.

 Demonstrate your knowledge of the company